NitorCreations/vault/README.md

 ### Using encrypted CloudFormation stack parameters

-Encrypt a value like this: `$ vault -e 'My secret value'`
+Encrypt a value like this: `vault -e 'My secret value'`

 The command above will print the base64 encoded value encrypted with your vault KMS key.
 Use that value in a CF parameter.